Folate: Neurological disorders

 Conversion of homocysteine to methionine requires folate and vitamin B12.
 Elevated plasma homocysteine and low folate are associated with cognitive impairment, dementia and Alzheimer's disease.
 Supplementing the diet with folic acid and vitamin B12 lowers plasma homocysteine.
 However, several reviews reported that supplementation with folic acid alone or in combination with other B vitamins did not prevent development of cognitive impairment nor slow cognitive decline.

-A 2017 meta-analysis found that the relative risk of autism spectrum disorders was reduced by 23% when the maternal diet was supplemented with folic acid during pregnancy.
-Subset analysis confirmed this among Asian, European and American populations.
+Maternal folic acid supplementation during pregnancy is associated with a reduced risk of autism in children across Asian, European, and American populations.
+Cerebral folate deficiency, often caused by folate receptor alpha autoantibodies, is common in autism.
+Treatment with folinic acid appears to be safe, and one meta review found that, in children, it may produduce a minor-to-significant improvement in symptoms stereotypically associated with ASD.

 Some evidence links a shortage of folate with clinical depression.
-Limited evidence from randomized controlled trials showed using folic acid in addition to selective serotonin reuptake inhibitors (SSRIs) may have benefits.
-Research found a link between depression and low levels of folate.
+An 2024 umbrella meta-analysis concluded that folate supplementation alleviates depression symptoms, while folate deficiency is associated with an increased risk of depression, suggesting folate as a beneficial adjunctive treatment in managing depression.
+Other research also found a link between depression and low levels of folate.
 The exact mechanisms involved in the development of schizophrenia and depression are not entirely clear, but the bioactive folate, methyltetrahydrofolate (5-MTHF), a direct target of methyl donors such as S-adenosyl methionine (SAMe), recycles the inactive dihydrobiopterin (BH2) into tetrahydrobiopterin (BH4), the necessary cofactor in various steps of monoamine synthesis, including that of dopamine and serotonin.
 BH4 serves a regulatory role in monoamine neurotransmission and is required to mediate the actions of most antidepressants.

 Folic acid, B12 and iron

 A complex interaction occurs between folic acid, vitamin B12, and iron.
 A deficiency of folic acid or vitamin B12 may mask the deficiency of iron; so when taken as dietary supplements, the three need to be in balance.
+Additionally, folic acid in combination with vitamin B12 was associated with improvement in patients with recurrent aphthous stomatitis.